marusakod/scprocess/docs/usage.md

 * **metadata**: a CSV file with sample information.
 The only required column in the metadata file is `sample_id` with values matching `[Sample ID]` labels included in FASTQ file names.

+To see examples of input files go to [Quick start tutorial](tutorial.md#creating-a-new-project-directory-and-preparing-input-data).

 ### 3. Prepare configuration file